Introduction

 Active status

-Next, to verify the features enabled for this Webex tenant (including those needed for AI Agent implementation), you can run a specific API call in a web browser.
+Next, to verify the features enabled for this Webex tenant (including those needed for AI Agent implementation), you can run this API in a web browser.

 Step 3.
-Open a Web Browser and execute the mentioned API.
+Open a Web Browser and navigate to this swagger UI.

 Configure CVP Call Studio Application - Scripted AI Agent